bvoq/flutterdashdocumentation/README.md

 # Flutter docset generator script

-This is a slightly modified standard Flutter repo with a [build.sh](./build.sh) bash script that generates [docset](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/Documentation_Sets/010-Overview_of_Documentation_Sets/docset_overview.html#//apple_ref/doc/uid/TP40005266-CH13-SW6) documentation for the Flutter app.
+This is a slightly modified standard Flutter app with a [build.sh](./build.sh) bash script that generates [docset](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/Documentation_Sets/010-Overview_of_Documentation_Sets/docset_overview.html#//apple_ref/doc/uid/TP40005266-CH13-SW6) documentation for the Flutter app.

+You can copy over [build.sh](./build.sh) for your own Flutter project.

 Docset is used by [Dash](https://kapeli.com/dash) and [Zeal](https://zealdocs.org) among others.